Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-servicebus-jms/servicebus-jms-topic/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure-service-bus
+name: Sending and receiving message by Azure Service Bus (topic) and JMS in Spring Boot application
+description: This sample demonstrates how to send and receive message by Azure Service Bus (topic) and JMS in Spring Boot application.
+---

 # Sample for Spring JMS with Azure Service Bus Topic Spring Cloud

 This sample project demonstrates how to use Spring JMS Topic for Azure Service Bus via Spring Boot Starter `spring-cloud-azure-starter-servicebus-jms`.